-Our responsibility is to audit and express an opinion on the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland) ("ISAs (UK & Ireland)").
+Our responsibility is to audit and express an opinion on the financial statements in accordance with applicable law and ISAs (UK & Ireland).
 Those standards require us to comply with the Auditing Practices Board's Ethical Standards for Auditors.

-This report, including the opinion, has been prepared for and only for the Board as a body in accordance with Section 41 of the Pensions Act 1995 and for the General Synod and for no other purpose.
+This report, including the opinion, has been prepared for and only for the Board as a body in accordance with section 41 of the Pensions Act 1995 and for the General Synod and for no other purpose.
 We do not, in giving this opinion, accept or assume responsibility for any other purpose or to any other person to whom this report is shown or into whose hands it may come save where expressly agreed by our prior consent in writing.